 If you're looking for an Oil-Free Vegan Pesto that doesn't skimp on flavor and richness, then I have a solution for you.
-This healthy pesto recipe substitutes nutritional yeast for the parmesan and aquafaba for the oil.
+This lower-calorie pesto recipe substitutes nutritional yeast for the parmesan and aquafaba for the oil.
 Bump up the nutrition with spinach and the brightness with lemon juice, and you have an absolutely decadent vegan pesto.

 I've got big love for pesto--it's so bright and flavorful!
 And it tastes amazing on pasta, pizza, bread, veggies--just about anything, really.
 But while it's a no-brainer for most vegans to swap out nutritional yeast for the parmesan, figuring out how to make a rich and delicious pesto without oil left me in a bit of a pickle.

 Can you enjoy a pesto sauce made with olive oil?
 Of course, but if you want a lighter and healthier version, I've got great news for you!
-You can have an oil-free, healthy, wfpb pesto without skimping on flavor.
+You can have an oil-free, healthy, WFPB pesto without skimping on flavor.

 I've tried various oil-free pesto recipes, but none of them really hit the right notes until I had an epiphany.
 And after that revelation, it seemed pretty obvious because I've used this ingredient as an oil substitute in other recipes.
 You may know it as "the leftover liquid from the can of chickpeas," but those of us who are up on this trendy ingredient know it as aquafaba.